 Instead of pursuing a full patent from the start, I suggest that you instead use non-disclosure agreements (NDA) to protect your product initially.
 NDA’s can be used with developers, suppliers, manufacturers, and retailers.

 Another fantastic option for some is to file what is called a Provisional Patent Application (PPA).
 You may want this protection before you start publicly sharing your product idea on your website or for a crowdfunding.

 In the U.S. a provisional patent application will offer you patent protection for one year.
 The beauty is that it only costs you a couple hundred dollars and does not require an expensive patent attorney.
 You can file a PPA completely on your own with very little documentation required.

 At the end of that year you can decide if you wish to proceed with getting a full utility patent.
 By that point, you will have a lot more data to help you determine if your product is worth the investment.

 Only a very small percentage of patents make it to market, and only 3% of patents ever make any money.
 This is why you should never make patents your top priority.

 Keep in mind that patents are not cheap.
 A utility patent will cost you at least $10,000 and can take a year or more to complete.
 It’s quite a large investment of both time and money.

 Instead, focus wisely on proving that there is a true market for your new tech gadget and that it can eventually be manufactured for a good profit.

 Equally important is abandoning the fear that your product idea will be stolen.
 You need to be seeking out customer feedback from day one, so don’t be shy or secretive.
-Share your product idea with anyone and everyone.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Share your product idea with anyone and everyone.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: